EssentialsX/Essentials/README.md

 If you'd like to make a financial contribution to the project, you can join our [Patreon](https://www.patreon.com/essentialsx/), or to make a one-off donation you can visit our [Ko-fi page](https://ko-fi.com/essentialsx).
 If you can't make a donation, don't worry!
-There's lots of other ways to contribute:
+There are lots of other ways to contribute:

 * Do you run a server?
 Take a look at our ["help wanted"](https://github.com/EssentialsX/Essentials/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22help+wanted%22) and ["bug: unconfirmed"](https://github.com/EssentialsX/Essentials/issues?q=is%3Aissue+is%3Aopen+sort%3Aupdated-desc+label%3A%22bug%3A+unconfirmed%22)